-Our SIGNAL study is designed to assess the safety and efficacy of pepinemab in early-stage and prodromal HD patients.
-The SIGNAL study is a randomized, double-blind, placebo-controlled Phase 2 clinical trial evaluating the safety, tolerability, pharmacokinetics, and efficacy of intravenously administered pepinemab.
+The SIGNAL study was designed to assess the safety and efficacy of pepinemab in early-stage and prodromal HD patients.
+SIGNAL was a randomized, double-blind, placebo-controlled Phase 2 clinical trial evaluating the safety, tolerability, pharmacokinetics, and efficacy of intravenously administered pepinemab.
 We initiated the clinical trial in July 2015.
 We engaged a contract research organization specializing in HD, HSG, to assist in site selection and trial management.
-Our clinical trial is structured as an adaptive design in two cohorts.
+The trial had an adaptive design in two cohorts.
 The initial Cohort A of 36 patients was treated monthly for six months with either pepinemab or placebo in a 1:1 ratio.
 At the end of six months, the placebo group crossed over to pepinemab so that all subjects were treated with the drug until month 12.
 Interim analysis of Cohort A data for 36 randomized patients was completed in April 2017.
-Data from this cohort showed that treatment with pepinemab induced a sharp increase in glucose metabolism in the brain during HD disease progression as detected by conventional FDG-PET imaging.
+Data from this cohort showed that treatment was well-tolerated and that pepinemab induced a sharp increase in glucose metabolism in the brain during HD disease progression as detected by conventional FDG-PET imaging.
 On the basis of this data, the design of the Cohort B study was modified, and enrollment in Cohort B was completed in December 2018.
-We anticipate publication of additional data from Cohort A of the SIGNAL trial in the second half of 2020.
-Cohort B includes a total of 265 subjects in two groups: 179 patients in group 1 (B1) who have early manifest disease, and 86 in group 2 (B2) who are late prodromal.
-All subjects are randomized 1:1 to receive monthly infusions of either pepinemab or placebo for 18 months in double-blind fashion without crossover.
-Endpoints for this clinical trial include a cognitive assessment battery, and a quantitative motor assessment battery, each developed for HD, as well as imaging by MRI and PET in a subset of patients.
-Two PET ligands will be employed: FDG-PET, which is expected to reflect effects on astroayte activation, and TSPO-PET (PBR28), which is expected to reflect effects on microglial activation.
-These mea
+Cohort B enrolled a total of 265 subjects in two groups: 179 patients in group 1 (B1) who have been diagnosed with early manifest disease, and 86 in group 2 (B2) who are late prodromal.
+All subjects were randomized 1:1 to receive monthly infusions of either pepinemab or placebo for 18 months in double-blind fashion without crossover.
+Following discussions with FDA, coprimary endpoints for this clinical trial were prespecified to include a family of two cognitive assessments developed for HD, and the treating physicians Clinical Global Impression of Change (CGIC) following 18 months of treatment.
+A Composite Index of the full HD-Cognitive Assessment Battery (HD-CAB) was an exploratory endpoint.
+Additional endpoints included imaging by MRI to detect brain atrophy and FDG-PET imaging in a subset of patients to detect changes in brain metabolic activity which is known to decline during the normal course of disease progression.
+Two PET ligands were employed: FDG-PET, which is expected to reflect effects on astrocyte activation, and TSPO-PET (PBR28), which is expected to also reflect effects on microglial activation.
+These measures may provide confirmation of target engagement for key mechanisms of action of pepinemab.
+The FDA's Division of Neurology Products has granted both Orphan Drug and Fast Track designation to pepinemab (VX15/2503) for Huntington's disease.